parkjaeb/inventory-optimization-sql-project/README.md

 ---

 ## Key Results
-- No SKUs currently need imedicate reorder
+- No SKUs currently require immediate reorder
-- SKU 8, 6, 12 show highest stockout risk
+- Majority of SKUs fall into MONITOR category, indicating stable but watch-worthy inventory levels
-- Some SKUs have excess inventory (high days of supply)
+- 3 SKUs (SKU11, SKU5, SKU3) show excess inventory with high days of supply (>90 days)
+- These SKUs represent potential capital inefficiency and overstock risk

 ## Sample Output
 This table shows how SKUs are classified into actions: